In Wisconsin, a court that almost overturned Biden's win flips to liberal control

 A national Democratic law firm filed a lawsuit last month seeking to undo a Wisconsin Supreme Court ruling last year banning absentee ballot drop boxes.

 The new liberal majority was making immediate changes.
-Randy Koschnick, who as director of state courts has managed the statewide court system for six years, said he was informed Monday that he would be fired as soon as Protasiewicz is sworn in.
+Randy Koschnick, who as director of state courts has managed the statewide court system for six years, said he was informed Monday that he would be fired Tuesday afternoon.

 Koschnick, a former county judge who ran for the state Supreme Court in 2009 with support from conservatives but lost to a liberal incumbent, said he was told by liberal Justice Jill Karfosky that he was being fired because the court was “moving in a different direction.”